edgedb/edgedb/docs/intro/instances.rst

 Instances
 =========

 Let's get to the good stuff.
-You can spin up an EdgeDB instance with a single command.
+You can spin up an Gel instance with a single command.

 .. code-block:: bash